Professor of Public Health Research

 Current work and interests

-David leads the Physical Activity and Public Health research programme, which explores population-level approaches to the promotion of active living by evaluating the effects of environmental and policy interventions and understanding related patterns and mechanisms of behaviour change.
+David developed and led the Physical Activity and Public Health research programme from 2012 to 2019, and now jointly leads the Population Health Interventions programme.
 His methodological interests lie in the design of population-level intervention studies and in evidence synthesis.
-He specialises in the relationships between transport, the environment, physical activity and health and leads an interdisciplinary group of researchers working in this area, particularly on the design and analysis of natural experimental studies such as the Commuting and Health in Cambridge, iConnect and M74 studies.
-David also leads the evidence synthesis programme for the Behaviour and Health Research Unit.
+He specialises in the relationships between transport, the environment, physical activity and health and has led an interdisciplinary group of researchers working in this area, particularly on the design and analysis of natural experimental studies such as the Commuting and Health in Cambridge, iConnect and M74 studies.

 Professional memberships and roles

 - Thinker in residence at the University of Sydney

 - Fellow of the Faculty of Public Health